Otezla (apremilast) is a medication used to used to treat psoriasis and the joint pain and tenderness of psoriatic arthritis.

 The manufacturer of Otezla offers a support program to Canadian patients that are prescribed the medication:Patient support program enrolment forms

 There are several medications that can interact with Otezla.
 It is important for patients to make sure that their doctor is aware of all medications and supplements that they are taking along with Otezla.

-Otezla inhibits an enzyme called PDE4 (phosphodiesterase 4) that breaks down a chemical messenger in the body called cyclic adenosine monophosphate (cAMP).
+Otezla inhibits an enzyme called phosphodiesterase-4.
+This enzyme breaks down a chemical messenger in the body called cyclic adenosine monophosphate.

-By inhibiting PDE4, less cAMP gets broken down.
-This increases cAMP levels, especially in inflammatory cells where PDE4 is the dominant enzyme responsible for breaking down cAMP.
+By inhibiting phosphodiesterase-4, less cyclic adenosine monophosphate gets broken down in the body.
+This increases cyclic adenosine monophosphate levels, especially in inflammatory cells where phosphodiesterase-4, is the dominant enzyme responsible for breaking down cyclic adenosine monophosphate.

 It is not understood how exactly these changes produces the specific effects seen in patients that take Otezla.
 However, it is understood that this medication can improve psoriasis symptoms, and can reduce the joint pain and tenderness experienced by psoriatic arthritis patients.